DCC to follow record €762m spend with more acquisitions in the US and Europe

 “If you had asked this time last year whether we would spend £670 million, I probably would not have seen it, but the opportunities came along,” he said.

-Mr Murphy remarked that the company’s balance sheet remaines strong.
-Net assets stood at £6 billion attheend of March, compared with £5.4 billion 12 months ealier.
+Mr Murphy remarked that the company’s balance sheet remains strong.
+Net assets stood at £6 billion at the end of March, compared with £5.4 billion 12 months earlier.

 Dividend